LJGroot/Hagger/README.md

 ### 5. Hagger_n (vector, .Rdata)
 This .Rdata file contains a vector of the sample sizes for the data that were reported in Hagger et al. (2022), to accompany the correlation matrices in Hagger_cor for correlation based MASEM using the `metaSEM` package.
 Import with `readRDS` function [readRDS(gzcon(url("https://github.com/LJGroot/hagger/raw/main/Hagger_n.Rdata")))]
 ### 6. Hagger_raw_unclustered (.Rdata)
 This .Rdata file contains a workspace image of 39 seperate `n_obs` x 5 data frames for each of the studies reported on in Hagger et al. (2022).
+Essentially, these are cleaned up versions of the original files as they were published in the OSF repository, only containing the raw mean scores for 5 variables.
 ### References
 Hagger, M. S., Cheung, M. W. -L., Ajzen, I., & Hamilton, K. (2022).
 Perceived behavioral control moderating effects in the theory of planned behavior: A meta-analysis. *Health Psychology*.
 Advance online publication. https://doi.org/10.1037/hea0001153